nt246/NTRES-6100-data-science/assignments/assignment_4.md

 ## Instructions: Please read through this before you begin

-- This assignment is due by **10pm on Thursday 09/26/2024**.
+- This assignment is due by **10pm on Thursday 09/25/2024**.
 Please upload it using your personal GitHub repository for this class.

-- You can start by making a copy of the R markdown template that you created as `assignment_1.Rmd` and work from there (you wrote up most of the template text needed here in assignment 1; now you’ll be filling in the code chunks).
+- You can start by making a copy of the Quarto template that you created as `assignment_1.qmd` and work from there (you wrote up most of the template text needed here in assignment 1; now you’ll be filling in the code chunks).

-- Please name your R markdown file `assignment_4.Rmd` and the knitted markdown file `assignment_4.md`.
+- Please name your Quarto file `assignment_4.qmd` and select `gfm` as the output format.

-- For this assignment, please **reproduce this markdown file** using R markdown.
-This includes the followings:
+- For this assignment, please **reproduce this markdown file** using Quarto.
+This includes the following:

   - **Reproduce this markdown template**, except for this list of instructions which you **don’t** have to include.
 Pay attention to